Plain English Breakdown

 What This Bill Does

-- Requires the Board of Fisheries to hold at least one meeting or hearing each year in a community with fewer than 7,000 people that is not connected to the interconnected state road system.
+- Requires the Board of Fisheries to hold at least one meeting or hearing each year in a community with fewer than 7,000 people that is not on the interconnected state road system.

 Who It Names or Affects